 Some 33 million people live with HIV today.
 Every day, there are 7,500 new cases of infections.
-That’s why, the UPU, the Joint United Nations Programme on HIV/AIDS, the International Labour Organization and UNI Global Union launched a global HIV-prevention campaign in post offices worldwide in 2009.
-The aim is to raise awareness among the population and postal employees of the importance of protecting oneself from HIV, the virus that causes AIDS.
+That's why the UPU, the Joint United Nations Programme on HIV/AIDS, the International Labour Organization and UNI Global Union launched a global HIV-prevention campaign in post offices worldwide in 2009.
+The aim was to raise awareness among the population and postal employees of the importance of protecting oneself from HIV, the virus that causes AIDS.

-The campaign has three phases:
+The campaign had three phases:

 - Raising awareness among the public through the distribution of posters, postcards and HIV-prevention fast facts in post offices

 - Raising awareness among postal employees through training and HIV workplace policies developed using guidelines provided by the campaign partners

 - Raising global awareness through the issuance of postage stamps in 2011 to mark the discovery of HIV in 1981 and 30 years of the world living with the virus and AIDS

 UPU, UNAIDS, ILO and UNI Global Unions Joint HIV Prevention Campaign in Nigeria

 The Nigeria Postal Service (NIPOST) is one of the seven posts selected globally by the UPU to pilot the Campaign to raise awareness of how HIV could be prevented among the general public and postal employees.

 Aids prevention campaign by CAMPOST

 Report about the joint Aids prevention campaign by CAMPOST, the operator in Cameroon. – in French –